ds4se/chapters/dspinellis/tools.md

-original C source code files. _CScout_ takes advantage of modern hardware advances (fast processors and large memory capacities) to analyze C source code beyond the level of detail and accuracy provided by current compilers, linkers, and other source code analyzers.
-The analysis _CScout_ performs takes into account the identifier scopes introduced by the C preprocessor and the C language proper scopes and namespaces.
+original C source code files. _CScout_ takes advantage of modern hardware advances (fast processors and large memory capacities) to analyze C source code beyond the level of detail and accuracy provided by current compilers, linkers, and other source code analyzers [3].
+The analysis _CScout_
+performs takes into account the identifier scopes introduced by the C preprocessor and the C language proper scopes and namespaces.
 After the source code analysis _CScout_ can